julianpoy/recipesage-docs/docs/tutorials/settings/settings.md

 <img className="screenshot" src="/img/settings-split-pane.png" alt="Split pane view on large screens"></img>

+## Enable Offline Mode

+Offline mode serves your recipes from the copy cached on your device instead of waiting on the network.
+It's useful when you have a weak or unreliable connection, such as in a grocery store, where requests can hang for a long time before completing.

+While offline mode is on:

+- Reading and searching your recipes is served instantly from your device.
+- Actions that require the server, such as creating or editing a recipe, are unavailable and will show an "Offline Mode Enabled" notice.

+Offline mode only lasts for your current session.
+It always turns itself off the next time the app restarts (note: going to the homescreen won't restart the app, just background it).
+You can turn it off sooner at any time with the toggle here on the settings page.

+To make sure your device has an up-to-date copy of your recipes, use **Trigger Cache Sync for Offline** while you still have a good connection.

+Offline mode requires a completed sync.
+If this device has never finished one, the toggle will explain that a sync is needed and offline mode will stay off, since there would be nothing cached to show you.

+## Offline Mode Prompt

+When RecipeSage notices that a request is taking a long time, it can offer to turn on offline mode for you.
+This setting controls that behavior:

+- **Ask Me** (default): Offer to enable offline mode the first time a request is slow during a session.
+- **Never**: Do not offer, and leave enabling offline mode entirely up to you.

+This prompt only appears once this device has completed a sync.
+Until then, RecipeSage will not offer offline mode regardless of this setting.

 ## Theme

 The theme setting allows you to change visual appearance in the app to enhance readability.
 By default, the app will detect your system preference (dark/light) and adjust accordingly.
 You can override that behavior by changing this preference.